Search

 • Next Step Kids (8-11 years)

-Each group is a little different depending on age, but you can expect Bible stories, games, music, craft, drama and plenty of fun.
+Each group has its own flavour, but expect Bible stories, games, music, craft, drama and plenty of fun.
 Please collect your children as soon as the service ends.

 Get in touch with us ahead of your visit